kaparelos/jquery.stopframeanimation/README.md

 <img src="frames/frame3.svg" class="animation_frame" alt="Animation frame" onerror="$(this).hide();" style="display: none;">
 ```

-Then call the plugin for the container element in order to initialise and start the animation
+Then call the plugin on the container jQuery element in order to initialise and start the animation

 ```javascript
 // attach to an element